Manuel Mantero: Move to the United States

-In 1969, Mantero moved to the United States as a full professor at of Western Michigan University.
+In 1969, Mantero moved to the United States as a full professor at Western Michigan University.
 In Western Michigan, he founded and edited the magazine Sagittarius, whose contributors included Jorge Luis Borges, Jorge Guillén, Vicente Aleixandre, Agustín Yáñez, Emilio Carballido.
 In 1973, he moved to the University of Georgia, where he occupied a special Chair as a Distinguished Literature Professor until August of the year 2000, the date of his retirement.
 Currently he is an emeritus distinguished research professor at the University of Georgia.

 During the years Mantero resided outside of Spain, he never stopped returning to his native country or participating in its cultural traditions.
 Two of his most recent books, Había una ventana de colores (memorias) (There Was a Window of Colors (memoirs)) and Equipaje (poesía) (Luggage (poetry)), were initially released in Spain.
 The memoirs were introduced by Spain's Minister of Culture, Carmen Calvo, Prof. Jorge Urrutia, Technical Director of the Cervantes Institute, and writer/journalist Antonio Burgos.
 The book of verse was introduced in Madrid by Prof. Rogelio Blanco, Director General of Books, Archives and Libraries, and Prof. Juan Carlos Marset, poet and Delegate of Culture to the City Council of Seville.